- Sales forecasting

 - Look for correlation between variables

-Say you want to forecast sales for the next year to plan for budget allocations and determine if more sales reps should be hired.
-Sales will be your constant, dependent variable (Y)—the factor you’re trying to understand.
-Now, imagine you want to evaluate how sales calls are affecting your sales.
-This is your independent variable.
+Say you want to forecast sales for the next year so you can plan for budget allocations and decide if more sales reps should be hired.
+Sales (Y) is the dependent variable you’re trying to understand.
+Now, imagine you want to evaluate how sales calls (X) are affecting your sales; this is your independent variable.

-You collect data for both your dependent and independent variables over an eight-year period—your annual sales from 2012 to 2020 and the number of sales calls during that time.
+You collect data for both your dependent and independent variables over eight years—your annual sales from 2012 to 2020 and the number of sales calls during that time.